Felipe Santana: Borussia Dortmund

 On 16 May 2008, Santana joined Bundesliga club Borussia Dortmund, with a fee in the region of €2,000,000 and signed a five-year deal.
 Upon joining the club, Borussia Dortmund's sports manager Michael Zorc said about the match: "It doesn't cost one, but also not three million euros.
 He's a player like Werder Bremen's Naldo.
 Maybe even a little more aggressive."

 Having appeared in the substitute bench in the first two months of the 2008–09 season, Santana made his debut for the club, starting a match and played 67 minutes before being substituted, in a 2–0 loss against Udinese in the first leg of the UEFA Cup first round.
 However, Borussia Dortmund were eliminated from the tournament after losing on penalties in the return despite coming back from 2–0 down to equalise.
 Three days later after making his debut for the club, he made his league debut against Hoffenheim on 21 September 2008 and scored his first goal in a 4–1 loss.
 This was followed up by scoring his second goal for Borussia Dortmund, in a 3–0 win over Stuttgart.
 After missing the next six matches due to injury, Santana returned to the starting line–up against Eintracht Frankfurt on 15 November 2008 and scored his third goal for the club, in a 4–0 win.
 Following this, he regained his first team place, forming a centre–back partnership with Neven Subotić for the rest of the 2008–09 season.
 Santana then helped Borussia Dortmund keep four consecutive clean sheets between 18 April 2009 and 9 May 2009.
 During which, he scored his fourth goal for the club, in a 4–0 win against Karlsruher SC.
 In his first season at Borussia Dortmund, Santana made twenty-three appearances and scoring four times in all competitions.

 At the start of the 2009–10 season, Santana continued to regain his first team place, forming a centre–back partnership with Subotić.
-In a match against Bayern Munich on 12 September 2009, he was at fault when his mistakes led Thomas Müller scoring Borussia Dortmund's fourth goal of the game, as the club lost 5–1 on 12 September 2009.
+In a match against Bayern Munich on 12 September 2009, he was at fault when his mistakes led Thomas Müller scoring Bayern Munich's fourth goal of the game, as the club lost 5–1 on 12 September 2009.
 As a result, Santana was dropped to the substitute bench between 19 September 2009 and 31 October 2009, though he started two times for Borussia Dortmund.
 He returned to the starting line–up against Werder Bremen on 8 November 2009 and helped Borussia Dortmund draw 1–1.
 Following this, Santana found himself in and out of the starting line–up, competing in a centre–back position with Mats Hummels and Subotić throughout the 2009–10 season.
 At times, he rotated into the starting line–up when either of Hummels and Subotić were absent from the squad.
 At the end of the 2009–10 season, Santana went on to make twenty–seven appearances in all competitions.